2010 Kampala bombings: Attacks

-The first bombing was carried out at the Ethiopian Village restaurant, situated in the Kabalagala neighbourhood, with many of the victims foreigners.
-Fifteen people were killed in this attack.
-The Kabalagala bombing occurred during the 2010 FIFA World Cup Final.
+The first bombing was carried out at the Ethiopian Village restaurant, situated in the Kabalagala neighbourhood.
+Fifteen people were killed and many of the victims were foreigners.
+The Kabalagala bombing occurred during the 2010 FIFA World Cup final.

 The second attack, consisting of two explosions in quick succession, occurred at 11:18 pm at Kyadondo Rugby Club in Nakawa, where state-run newspaper New Vision was hosting a screening of the match.
-According to eyewitnesses, there was an explosion near the 90th minute of the match, followed seconds later by a second explosion that knocked out the lights at the field.
+According to eyewitnesses, there was an explosion around the 90th minute of the match, followed seconds later by a second explosion that knocked out the lights on the field.
 An explosion went off directly in front of a large screen that was showing the telecast from South Africa, killing 49 people.
 The discovery of a severed head and leg at the rugby field suggests that it was a suicide attack carried out by an individual.
 A third unexploded vest was later found.

-A police officer stated the total death toll as 64.
+A police officer put the total death toll as 64.
 A further 71 were hospitalized, 14 of whom were treated for minor injuries and later discharged.

 Uganda National Police inspector general Kale Kayihura stated, "The information we have indicates the people who have attacked the Ethiopian Village were probably targeting expatriates."

 Initial reports of further blasts in the neighbourhoods of Ntinda and Bwaise were false.